Federal Perkins Loan Program

 Q: Can I consolidate my loan?

-If you have substantial student loan debt, you may want to contact a lender to consolidate all of your eligible loans into one.
+If you have student loan debt, you may want to contact a lender to consolidate all of your eligible loans into one.

 Advantages: